oxy86/flutter-image-resizer/README.md

 Linux hicolor PNG assets live under `linux/icons/hicolor` and are installed by the Linux CMake bundle step.

-If macOS shows the old Flutter icon for one build folder but not another, the bundle usually has the correct `AppIcon.icns` and Finder/Dock is serving a cached icon.
-Rebuild the target, remove any old Dock entry, and if needed move the `.app` to a new path or clear the icon cache.
+macOS may cache app icons by bundle path.
+If a rebuilt app shows an old icon in Finder or Dock, the bundle can still contain the correct `AppIcon.icns`; moving the `.app` to a fresh path or clearing the old Dock entry refreshes the displayed icon.

 ## Linux `Open With...`

 The project includes `linux/com.example.flutter_image_resizer.desktop` with image MIME types and `%f` file launching.

-For development installs, after building on Linux, copy or package the `.desktop` file into an applications directory and refresh the desktop database:
+Development Linux installs use the desktop entry in a user applications directory, followed by a desktop database refresh:

 ```sh
 desktop-file-install --dir="$HOME/.local/share/applications" linux/com.example.flutter_image_resizer.desktop
 update-desktop-database "$HOME/.local/share/applications"
 ```

-The `Exec` path in the installed desktop file must point to the built `flutter_image_resizer` executable.
-After that, Nautilus can show the app in `Open With...`, and users can set it as the default image handler from file properties.
+The `Exec` path in the installed desktop file points to the built `flutter_image_resizer` executable.
+Nautilus can then show the app in `Open With...`, and the app can be selected as the default image handler from file properties.

 ## macOS `Open With...`